 - LinkedIn has emerged as the best platform for lead generation, according to a study by HubSpot:

 The study also suggests that LinkedIn is 277% more effective for lead generation than other social media networks.
 Clearly, this is the go-to platform for B2B marketers looking to generate more leads.

 “How can marketers generate more leads on LinkedIn, and what tools will they need?”

 Top-3 LinkedIn Lead Generation Tools You Need to Know

-If you think you’ll be able to manage to send out connection requests, follow-up messages, and build quality connections with prospects on LinkedIn manually, think again.
+If you think you’ll be able to manage to send out connection requests, follow-up messages, find and validate email addresses, and build quality connections with prospects on LinkedIn manually, think again.
 As is the case with every kind of marketing endeavor, LinkedIn too has multi-purpose automation software that can come to your aid.
 These include (but are not limited to):

 1. LinkedIn Sales Navigator